endocrimes/Jay/README.md

 # :question: Why?
 We all use JSON.
 Especially when writing server-side Swift that needs to run on Linux. `#0dependencies`

-`NSJSONSerialization` is not yet fully implemented in the Swift standard libraries, so this is my take on how parsers should work. *This is not another JSON mapping utility library.* This is an actual **JSON parser** and **formatter**.
+This is my take on how a JSON parser should work. *This is not another JSON mapping utility library.* This is an actual **JSON parser** and **formatter**.
 Check out the code, it was fun to write 😇

 # Features
 - [x] Parsing: data -> JSON object